MCO-PICCOLO/Pullpiri/doc/docs/resources/condition.md

   - ###### LT (string)

-     The `st` expression is useful for comparing if a specific value is less than or equal to a certain threshold.
+     The `lt` expression is useful for comparing if a specific value is less than or equal to a certain threshold.